-Mr. Gladstone's base salary for the fiscal year ended September 30, 2003 was \$200,000, and he declined to accept any bonus for the year.
+Mr. Gladstone's base salary for the fiscal year ended September 30, 2003 was \$200,000, and he declined to accept any bonus for the year and insisted that his bonus be allocated to the other employees.
 In setting this amount, the Committee took into account (i) its belief that Mr. Gladstone is one of the leading CEOs of finance companies who has significant and broad-based experience in the finance industry; (ii) the scope of Mr. Gladstone's responsibilities; (iii) the Board's confidence in Mr. Gladstone's ability to lead the Company's continued development, and (iv) Mr. Gladstone's insistence that his bonus be allocated to the other employees.